1One1One1/ClearBoard/README.md

 - Can I Have The Source Code?
 > Yes and no. I don't feel like uploading the project source code but all the program does is "My.Computer.Clipboard.Clear()" which you can research about.

+- Is The Program A Setup File?
+> No. It is a standalone exe file that doesn't require you to setup and install it.
+I made it this way because I'm lazy and some people just want an easy way to clear the clipboard history.